eldarcelik-symphony/ai-upskilling-eldarcelik/l2/capstone/books-library/supabase/README.md

 - `borrowed_at`: When the book was borrowed
 - `returned_at`: When the book was returned (null if still borrowed)
 - `due_date`: When the book should be returned
+- `created_at`: Timestamp when record was created
+- `updated_at`: Timestamp when record was last updated

+## Database Features

+### Automatic Functions & Triggers

+1. **User Auto-Creation**: When a new user signs up via Supabase Auth, they are automatically added to the `users` table with 'PENDING' approval status.

+2. **Book Availability Tracking**: The `available_copies` field is automatically updated when books are borrowed or returned through triggers.

+3. **Timestamp Management**: All tables have `created_at` and `updated_at` fields that are automatically maintained.

+### Performance Optimizations

+- **Indexes** on frequently queried fields:
+  - User email, role, and approval status
+  - Book ISBN, category, and active status
+  - Borrowed books by user, book, due date, and return status

+### Security (Row Level Security)

+- **Users**: Can view and update their own data, plus view all users
+- **Books**: Public read access, authenticated users can manage books
+- **Borrowed Books**: Users can only view and manage their own borrowed books

+### Data Integrity

+- **Constraints**: Proper foreign key relationships and check constraints
+- **Unique Constraints**: Prevents duplicate book borrowings and ensures data consistency
+- **Cascade Deletes**: Proper cleanup when users or books are removed